-First licensed in 1963, WGSU is the Greater Rochester area’s first FCC-licensed college radio station.
-WGSU has a storied history as an FM broadcast radio station serving the SUNY Geneseo campus and surrounding Livingston County communities (following beginnings as an AM carrier-current station covering the campus only).
-Licensed to the State University of New York, WGSU today is overseen by the Department of Communication, Academic Affairs Division, SUNY Geneseo.
+First licensed in 1963 — making it the Greater Rochester region’s first FCC-authorized college radio station — WGSU has a storied history as an FM broadcast radio station serving the SUNY Geneseo campus and surrounding Livingston County communities (following beginnings as an AM carrier-current station covering the campus only).
+Licensed as a noncommercial educational station to the State University of New York, WGSU today is overseen by the Department of Communication, Academic Affairs Division, SUNY Geneseo.

 WGSU studios are located in Anne S. Blake Blake Hall (constructed in 1949), the campus’ original dormitory, campus center and cafeteria.
 Broadcasts have originated from the same studio since the beginning of time (for WGSU): 1963.